Business Apps

 Tettra

 Tettra is optimized for Slack-first teams and uses AI to answer repeated questions by pulling from the knowledge base automatically.
-It is lighter than Confluence and faster to implement — typically live within a week for teams under 50 people.
+It is lighter than Confluence and faster to implement, typically live within a week for teams under 50 people.

-“The teams that get the most from a knowledge base are the ones that treat it as a living system — with ownership, expiration dates, and an explicit link to customer outcomes.
-Most teams skip those three things and wonder why nobody uses it six months later.”
+According to Forrester’s knowledge management research, organizations with formal content ownership policies see 3x higher active usage rates than those relying on informal contribution.
+The teams that get the most from a knowledge base treat it as a living system, with defined ownership, expiration dates, and an explicit link to customer outcomes.
+Most teams skip those steps and wonder why nobody uses the platform six months later.

 How Do These Knowledge Base Apps Compare on Features and Price?

-Feature parity between knowledge base apps is deceptive — most tools cover the basics, but the differences appear in access control depth, AI capabilities, and client-portal options.
+Feature parity between knowledge base apps is deceptive, most tools cover the basics, but the differences appear in access control depth, AI capabilities, and client-portal options.

 Tool Best For Starting Price (2025) AI Search Client-Facing Portal